paradise-fi/surveyor/doc/getting_started.md

 - **Runtime environment** is the environment in which the individual tasks run.
   The environment is specified as a [Docker image](https://searchitoperations.techtarget.com/definition/Docker-image).
-  This allows you to install an arbitrary dependencies and provide the exactly same environment across various computers.
+  This allows you to install arbitrary dependencies and provide the exactly same environment across various computers.

 - **Benchmarking task** is a single command (string) executed in a runtime environment.
 This task is responsible for executing the actual result and possibly recording additional statistics about the run (e.g., number of explored states or progress over time).